leighayanid/dar-chatbot/README.md

 - **Real-time Streaming**: See AI responses as they're generated
 - **User Authentication**: Secure sign-up and login with Supabase Auth
 - **User Profiles**: Manage your personal information and account settings
+- **Universal Navigation**: Consistent header with logo, team switcher, and user menu across all pages
+- **Team Management**: Create teams, invite members, and manage team settings
 - **Data Persistence**: All conversations and messages are saved to your database
 - **Chat History**: Browse and navigate through your previous conversations by date
 - **Export Reports**: Export your accomplishment reports as DOCX files
+- **Task Management**: Create, track, and organize your daily tasks
+- **Templates & Prompts**: Use pre-built templates or create custom ones
+- **Analytics Dashboard**: Track your productivity with detailed charts and insights
 - **Modern Design**: Beautiful warm pastel color scheme with smooth animations
-- **Dark Mode Support**: Comfortable viewing in any lighting condition
+- **Dark Mode Support**: Comfortable viewing in any lighting condition with persistent theme preference
 - **Responsive Layout**: Works seamlessly on desktop and mobile devices

 ## Tech Stack